 ESRC Grand Union Doctoral Training Partnership

-The Oxford Internet Institute’s graduate degree programmes are a recognised doctoral training pathway in the partnership and our Social Science of the Internet pathway is provided through two routes, Masters-to-DPhil (known as 1+3) and DPhil-only (known as +3), and is available to students studying part-time as well as those studying full-time.
+The Oxford Internet Institute’s graduate degree programmes are a recognised doctoral training pathway in the partnership and our Digital Social Science pathway is provided through two routes, Masters-to-DPhil (known as 1+3) and DPhil-only (known as +3), and is available to students studying part-time as well as those studying full-time.

 Applicants who wish to be considered for 1+3 funding must indicate in their application an interest in pursuing doctoral work and an interest in ESRC funding; applicants considered for the university competition for DTP funding will be asked to submit a short research proposal.

 All applicants must satisfy the ESRC’s citizenship and residence requirements.

 The Alan Turing Institute (ATI) is seeking candidates to apply to their institute to undertake a data science focused PhD in partnership with the University of Oxford.
 Full details on Turing and applying can be found on the Turing website’s Doctoral Studentships section.

 The OII trains social scientists to undertake rigorous theretical and empirical research in the study of the Internet and technology.